What are you drinking?

 As recent as 24 October 2018, the DWS informed the Parliamentary Portfolio Committee on Water and Sanitation of the status of the assessment reports from 2014 onwards.
 According to the Department, the 2015 reports have been submitted for approval, with the remaining reports for subsequent years still in progress.
 “This is simply not good enough, and contributes towards the low confidence South Africans have towards the Department.
 OUTA urges the Department to make public the reports on the quality of water”, said Ntola.

 OUTA obtained its first batch of independently sampled and tested results which indicated that the drinking water in the following areas was clean and met the SANS 241: 2015 potable water quality criteria on the day the sample was taken:

 OUTA is calling on active citizens to support the OUTA local government branches that will be established in Ekurhuleni, Johannesburg, Tshwane, Emfuleni and Mogale City over the next three months.
 “These local branches will empower residents to fight maladministration and corruption in these Municipalities and will embark on various projects, like this water quality report from our experts, to give Gauteng residence peace of mind and to make their rates and taxes work for them whilst holding officials to account,” said Khoza.

-To join the Branch you live in, SMS “Water” to 35005 and OUTA will phone you back or click on one of the buttons below to sign up.
+To join the Branch you live in, SMS “Water” to 35005 and OUTA will phone you back or click on one of the "JOIN NOW" button below to sign up.